packit/agile/docs/kanban.md

    1. **_Is the card not valid or out of our scope?_** => Politely provide reasoning and close the issue as not planned.
    2. **_Do we have a related card for this?_** => Link the relevant cards, and add to an epic if applicable.
 Link and close in favour of a duplicate issue if applicable.
    3. **_Do we need to get more information from the requester?
 Is it necessary for a team-member to take a look?_** => Assign a person to continue with the discussion and leave it in the `new` column.
-   4. **_Is the task actionable and we are in general sure what the card is about and which way the solution be chosen?_** => Enhance the title and description, if needed, and move outside of the `new` column.
+   4. **_Is the task actionable and do we have a clear understanding of the card's purpose and the solution direction??_** => Enhance the title and description, if needed, and move outside of the `new` column.
    5. **_Does the issue come from an external person and there is a chance of contributing this?_** => Politely ask if the requester would be able to contribute this with our help.
 2. Labelling
    1. **_Can we get a new Packit user or allow an already onboarded user to start using another Packit's functionality?
 Can this influence the decision of a user whether Packit will be integrated in the future?_** => Add `gain/high` label.
       **_Is there a workaround or the feature is not significant to the user?_** => use `gain/low`.
-   2. **_Is this affecting many users from a role group (e.g. Fedora maintainers, Upstream developers,...)?
+   2. **_Is this affecting many users from a role group (e.g. Fedora maintainers, Upstream developers, etc.)?
 Can this bring a significant number of new users?_** => Add `impact/high`, add `impact/low` otherwise.
-   3. Add a `demo` label for tasks that are worth presenting to the team or users.
+   3. Add a `demo` label to tasks that are worth presenting to the team or users.
    4. Add `area/*`, `kind/*` and other suitable labels if needed.
    5. Add a deadline if applicable.
 3. Prioritising